DevDegree/eng-intern-challenge/README.md

 The string to translate will be passed into your application as an argument at runtime.
 Your application must be smart enough to determine if the string given to it is either Braille or English and automatically convert it to the appropriate opposite.

 For the purposes of this challenge Braille must be displayed as `O` and `.` where `O` represents a raised dot.
-You must include the entire English alphabet, the ability to `capitalize` letters, add `spaces`, and the numbers `0` through `9` as well.
+You must include the entire English alphabet, the ability to `capitalize` letters, add `spaces`, and the numbers `O` through `9` as well.

 After conversion, output the translated string--and nothing else--to the terminal.